AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 ## Final Benefits on the reporting side

-At time of writing this post (end of September 2021), we are several months after the deployment of `security.txt` file on most of our sites/services which occured during the first quarter of 2021.
+At time of writing this post (end of September 2021), we are one year and a half after the deployment of `security.txt` file on most of our sites/services which occured during the first quarter of 2020.

 And finally, the question is: _"You have done all of this **for what kind of results**, mate?"_

 * **Before the deployment:** we have received **very few if any external reports** during many years.

-* **Several months after the deployment: we have received a dozen of security vulnerabilities reports** through this new announcement channel.
+* **One year and a half after the deployment: we have received a dozen of security vulnerabilities reports** through this new announcement channel.
 Some of them have notably led us to focus on not previously investigated grey areas of our services (sofware stack components, way to expose some services and so on).
+Another interesting point: we have received no "noise" through this channel.
+No fake reports, no out of context sollicitations.
 Thank to all reporters for that!

 * **Why it is so effective?** After asking the reporters (who are usually bug bounty hunters or infosec profesionals), it is because `security.txt` is used by them on a daily basis as the main way to reach out Security teams during reporting phase of their findings.